Instructor Guidelines 2020/21

 6.5 Appeal Process

-See UBC Teacher Education Program Policies and Guidelines > 3.0 Student Support > 3.11 Process for Academic Appeals, or speak with a program/practicum coordinator.
+See UBC Teacher Education Program Policies and Guidelines > 3.0 Student Support > 3.11 Process for Academic Appeals, or speak with a program coordinator/program manager.

 Address to instructor.